 1. Le Panier

-This iconic place in Pike Place Market is a Seattle classic that is totally worth visiting.
+This iconic place in Pike Place Market is a Seattle classic that is definitely worth visiting if you’re spending the day browsing through the market stalls.
 Le Panier creates delightful baked goods inspired by French cuisine.
 This bakery uses distinctive traditional recipes, classic techniques, and pure flavors.
 Rain or shine, the doors to this bakery are always open to locals and visitors alike.
 Enjoy their famous croissants, and take a stroll through the majestic Pike Place Market.

 “Triple Coconut Cream Pie” is what you need to order at this bakery.
 This world-famous pie has coconut crust, shredded coconut cream filling, swirls of fresh whipped cream, toasted coconut, and white chocolate shavings.
 Sounds good, right?
 Also, don’t forget to try out their delicious mochi donuts, chocolate truffle cookies, and the banana chocolate walnut pound cake.